malwareinfosec/EKFiddle/README.md

 Allows you to identify the sequence of events between sessions.
 Right-clik on the session you are interested in retracing your steps to and simply 'connect the dots'.
 It will label the sequence of events from 01, to n within the comments column.
 You can reorder that column to have a condensed view of the sequence.

-## Crawler
+## Crawler (experimental)
 Load a list of URLs from a text file and let the browser automically visit them.
 Tools -> Crawler (experimental) -> Start crawler
-May require some tweaks in your browser's settings, in particular with regards to crash recovery
+May require some tweaks in your browser's settings, in particular with regards to crash recovery.
-IE: not needed
-Firefox: about:config, set -1 value for toolkit.startup.max_resumed_crashes
-Chrome: not needed
-Edge: fix already included

 # Uninstalling EKFiddle